node-machine/rttc/README.md

 ##### .isInvalidExample(exemplar)

-Return truthy if the provided value is NOT a valid rttc exemplar.
+Return truthy if the provided value is NOT a valid rttc exemplar (e.g. `null`).

 ##### .getPathInfo(exemplar, path)

 Given an exemplar schema and a keypath, return information about the specified segment.
 If the path is inside of a generic, then the exemplar is '*',  and this path is optional.
 If the path is inside of a `ref`,  then the exemplar is '===', and this path is optional.
 If the path is not reachable (i.e. inside of a string, or lamda... or something) then throw an error.

+> WARNING: Since hops in keypaths are represented by `.` (dots), this method is not safe to use on exemplars which contain any keys which contain dots.
+This may be improved in future versions.

 ```js
 var SOME_EXEMPLAR = {